finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 # **deleteDateFromCalendar**
 > CalendarDate deleteDateFromCalendar(scope, code, dateId)

-[EXPERIMENTAL] Remove a date from a calendar
+[BETA] Remove a date from a calendar

 Remove a date from a calendar.